DeltaCopy/snotify/README.md

 # snotify
-Spotify next track notification displayer for Plasma KDE Systems
+A Rust Spotify next track notification displayer for Plasma KDE Systems

+Check the Cargo.toml for dependencies